-After catching a trout in New Jersey at 6:30 am I drove to Hawley Brook, Connecticut.
+After catching a trout in New Jersey at 6:30 am, I drove to Hawley Brook, Connecticut.
 Hawley Brook is a wealthy neighborhood of Connecticut with private access to the brook, so I went to a public trail, Trout Brook Valley Preserve.
-I arrived before noon, and the parking lot was pack, not of fishermen but dog walkers.
+I arrived before noon, and the parking lot was packed, not of fishermen but dog walkers.
 The preserve turns out to be a beautiful trail to walk your dog.
-It also has a sign of no fishing access, strike-one on a Connecticut trout stream.
+Unfortunately, it also has a sign of no fishing access, strike-one on a Connecticut trout stream.
 I did review my internet research later, and the creek is a Class 1 Wild Trout Management Area.
-Maybe if I looked harder, I could have found access.
+Maybe if I had looked harder, I could have found access.
 Unfortunately, when you arrive at the water, you are in a valley and have no internet access to check.

 I moved on, following my GPS and trying not to hit bikers on the narrow million-dollar home streets as the cyclist were everywhere.
 Finally, after about 20 minutes, I arrived at my most likely candidate for catching trout in Connecticut, the Mill River.
-Beautiful homes also surround this area, but supporters of trout had put money in river restoration and access.
+Beautiful homes also surround this area, but supporters of trout have put money into river restoration and access.

 The spot I selected was a designated trout parking lot (41.2409, -73.25385), which also puts you at ease that you are not trespassing.
-I grabbed my three wt rod with a small Caddis Dry and small Red Copper John.
+I grabbed my three-wt rod with a small Caddis Dry and Red Copper John.
 I flicked about three casts before hitting a small colorful Brooke Trout.

-I caught about four more Brookies before leaving to move on the Rhode Island as it was only 12:30 pm.
+I caught about four more Brookies before leaving to move to Rhode Island, as it was only 12:30 pm.